-You are more than likely going to need power drills for finishing tasks, such as attaching ledgers and sill plates to foundations or mounting railings and posts to poured steps.
-Make sure that a power drill or rotary hammer is contractor-grade before purchasing it.
+You are more than likely going to need power drills for finishing tasks, such as attaching ledgers and plates to foundations or mounting railings and posts to poured steps.
+Ensure that a power drill or rotary hammer is contractor-grade before purchasing it.

-A shovel comes in handy when looking to move small amounts of concrete around.
+A shovel is handy when moving small amounts of concrete around.
 Most concrete contractors prefer the square-ended shovel to the rounded, garden-type version.

 17. Tape Measure

-A tape measure allows you to measure the depth of a concrete form easily before you pour.
-It is also useful for mapping and testing placement.
+A tape measure allows you to measure the depth of a concrete form quickly before you pour.
+It is also helpful for mapping and testing placement.

-A rake provides you with a quick way of spreading the freshly poured concrete around so that it is uniform.
+A rake provides a quick way of spreading the freshly poured concrete around so that it is uniform.
 While the standard garden rake can do the job, you would be better off using a come-along rake.
-A come-along rake comes with a scooped blade to allow you to pre-level new concrete easily.
+A come-along rake has a scooped blade to allow you to pre-level new concrete easily.
 The blade also features a tine that helps lift the mesh or rebar into position before the concrete hardens.

-When working with low slump concrete, a tamper allows you to push the aggregate beneath the surface of the slab.
+When working with low-slump concrete, a tamper allows you to push the aggregate beneath the slab’s surface.
 Some tampers can be used while standing on the slab, while others can be used from the edge.

 20. Kneeling Boards

-Kneeling boards provide you with a comfortable surface to kneel on when working on a concrete surface using your hands.
+Kneeling boards provide a comfortable surface to kneel on when working on a concrete surface using your hands.

-A trowel is a tool that helps you smoothen out the concrete surface for its finish coat before it is allowed to dry.
+A trowel is a tool that helps you smooth out the concrete surface for its finishing coat before it dries.
 Hand trowels are used for smaller slabs, while larger slabs typically require power trowels.

 22. Sand Screen